skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 digging.

 More workers of varying races were brought to the mines.
-Some were Orcish or Goblin slaves, who were sent to do the most dangerous or back-breaking labor.
-Others were Elves who were guilty of some crime according to Elven law, and had been sentenced to work within the mountain as punishment.
-Some were also of Halfling and Gnomish kind, although their numbers were always few.
+Some were orcish or goblin slaves, who were sent to do the most dangerous or back-breaking labor.
+Others were elves who were guilty of some crime according to elven law, and had been sentenced to work within the mountain as punishment.
+Some were also of halfling and Gnomish kind, although their numbers were always few.
 Of all the workers, humans were both the most numerous and useful.
-They were intelligent and strong, and did not hate the underworld as the Elves and Gnomes do.
+They were intelligent and strong, and did not hate the underworld as the elves and Gnomes do.
-They came closest to the skill of the Dwarves in mine-work, and ever they strove greedily for the richest loads.
+They came closest to the skill of the dwarves in mine-work, and ever they strove greedily for the richest loads.

 Yet less than a single generation later, the workers began to resent their place in the world.
 They noticed that the work was theirs, while the riches were not.
-A Human rose from among the workers and led them in rebellion.
+A human rose from among the workers and led them in rebellion.
 Lorman was his name, and he was both a cunning general and a powerful wizard.
-They overthrew their Elven employers, slaying many Elves and at last taking the land as their own.
-During this time, many Orcs and Goblins escaped and fled north where they would later multiply and grow strong.
+They overthrew their elven employers, slaying many elves and at last taking the land as their own.
+During this time, many orcs and goblins escaped and fled north where they would later multiply and grow strong.

 The war was long and bloody, and many lives were lost on both sides.
 When at last the battle ended, Lorman was crowned their king.
-Once again the Elves had been banished from the mountain.
+Once again the elves had been banished from the mountain.
 </div>

 That afternoon they regroup.
 Enoch shows the others what he's